Black Nerve

 Agrios redoubles his service to Yarrou — in his greatest hopes, this is to mislead him into thinking he had nothing to do with Callirhoe slipping to leash; in his sober hopes, this is to perhaps assuage his rage when he learns the truth.

 Agrios knew something big was coming.
 The Kult of Kaos ramped up its operations, increasing raids and demonstrations.
 But from where Agrios was positioned — ranked high, just shy of the inner circle — he knew there was more depth to the picture.
 All of the attacks were, if anything, sound and noise to distract.
-Yarrou was looking for something, and his most trusted operatives were sent to more obscure locales — pre-Third Dominion ruins, the libraries of wasps and therids, and empyreans temples.
+Yarrou was looking for something, and his most trusted operatives were sent to more obscure locales — pre-Third Dominion ruins, the libraries of euvespids and therids, and empyreans temples.
 Yarrou was searching for information, for lore lost and obscure.

-That was how Agrios found himself blasting down the great stone doors of a quiet monastery in the western mountains.
-Far from any stronghold, there would be no vesperbane presence, just a few monks any Kultist could cut down with ease should they stood in the way of accessing their library.
 For that reason, Agrios was the only vesperbane of his high rank.
 (He’d be fiend or arch-fiend were he not a renegade, he thinks).
 Instead, the accompaniment is half a dozen low level members of the Kult, probably there to keep track of him than any necessity.
 He’d long reached the point where Yarrou saw no need to send minders with him — if for no other reason than because Agrios would rival any of them in power, even his father.

 With mute surprise, it dawned on him that he was in charge now, at least for the sake of this mission.
 He’d gone from a child to be ordered around to one who gave orders.
 He should feel powerful.
 He feels as helpless as ever.
 Forget the minders; what mattered was the king, and his growth had not gotten him even close to matching his grandfather.
 He never would; the king’s authority was absolute.

-Agrios stood, brooding while the Kultists he was ostensibly in charge of rushed into the monastery.
+Agrios stood, brooding while the Kultists he was ostensibly in charge of were rushing into the monastery.
 (It was made of stone — carrying all those bricks up the mountain must have been years of grueling effort).
 Idly considering the stonework, Agrios decided he would wait here.
 He’d let them handle the laymants that populated this monastery; six banes, wretch level though they were, would be more than enough.
 Agrios tried another line of thought, but they all tended to end in the same place, as if by gravity.
 It seemed he couldn’t escape thought of grandfather and his authority, no more than he could escape the bug himself.
 Reaching this conclusion once more, he sighed.

 Agrios strolled in slowly after the rest, not sparing a glance to the corpses of innocents that littered the interior of the monastery, marking his subordinates’ path.
 His horror and outrage had long ago iced over into powerless apathy.
 He noted how they killed even the monks that looked to have surrendered; Agrios didn’t think that was necessary, but what difference would stop them make, ultimately?
 If he protested, Yarrou would hear of it, and disapprove.

 As Agrios went deeper into the monastery, he frowned.
 He’d taken his time following the rest; they should have cleared out the whole place by now.
-If they were amusing themselves with the laymants, he’d have to put a stop to that waste of time — but there were no screams that suggested torture.
+If they were amusing themselves with the laymants, he’d have to put a stop to that waste of time — but there were no screams that suggested protracted cruelty.
 Indeed, there were no screams at all, and hadn’t been for more than a minute.
 All the noise of carnage had stopped, and yet the Kultists hadn’t returned.

 Then he heard it — shouts of alarm, groans of shocked pain.
 Not the sound of civilians being slaughtered — no, it sounded like his allies.
 Agrios got moving, a jog.
 No need to run to their rescue (did they deserve one?), but still, something unexpected was happening.
 That was concerning, or at least interesting.
 Perhaps it would prove a momentary distraction.